HomeVertebratesSloth

 Body Plan

-Sloths are characterized by their rounded heads, short tails, and long limbs.
-Their hands and feet feature long, curved claws that allow them to cling firmly to a tree branch and also drag themselves effortlessly along the ground.
-The arms of three-toed sloths are around 50% longer than their legs.
+Sloths are characterized by their rounded heads, stubby tails, and long, hook-like claws on all four limbs.
+These claws allow them to latch onto a tree branch and drag themselves on the ground.
+The arms of three-toed sloths are around 50% longer than their legs, an asymmetry that allows them to suspend themselves from branches with minimal muscular effort.

 Three-Toed Sloths